 I am a historian and digital humanist on the European Holocaust Research Infrastructure, based at King's College London, and an Honorary Research Fellow at the University of Exeter.
 My research interests include twentieth century British and American history, with a particular focus on Second World War internment, immigration and minority history, historical memory, commemoration and the preservation of sites of historical memory, business history, philanthropy, and information management.
 For more information see www.rachelpistol.com

-My book, Internment During the Second World War: A Comparative Study of Great Britain and the USA is published by Bloomsbury.
+My first book, Internment During the Second World War: A Comparative Study of Great Britain and the USA is published by Bloomsbury.
 I have edited a collection titled The Jews, the Holocaust, and the Public: The Legacies of David Cesarani, published by Palgrave Macmillan.

 I have previously worked in the Departments of History at the University of Exeter, and Royal Holloway, University of London, and have also lectured Business at Kingston University.